hcilabasu/crowd-creativity/README.md

 - Turn the idea viewer into a generic view.
 Multiple instances can be opened, allowing for advanced search queries.
 The solution space would open one such window when a category is clicked.
 - Implement iteration of idea
 - It is possible that two ideas in the versioning panel may be placed in the same location.
 Implement collision detection and handling.
+- Implement click action on idea in the task panel

 ## Completed
 - Add loading symbols when loading views